Gun violence ends lives… and it often ends the lives of the living.

 Victim Services Ontario: Toronto Victim Services can be found here.
-Normally the police will connect you with Victim Services, to help you pay for funeral expenses as well as some initial counselling and referrals to other programs and organizations, like Criminal Injuries Compensation Board, from which you may be able to get further funeral costs reimbursed or more therapy.
+Normally the police will connect you with Victim Services, to help you pay for funeral expenses as well as some initial counselling and referrals to other programs and organizations from which you may be able to get further funeral costs reimbursed or more therapy.
 Be forewarned, it’s probably best to get a Victim Services worker or a loved one to help you fill out the forms or do it for you as it can be incredibly triggering and difficult to answer the necessary questions and get through all the red tape.

 Toronto Distress Centre has a FREE counselling program and group counselling program for Homicide Loss Survivors.
 It’s a place you can feel like people get you, and like you can talk freely about your experience of losing someone to murder.
 Bereavement programs just don’t have the same benefits, because nobody gets a homicide loss victim than someone who has been there themselves, and regular grief is nowhere near the same as traumatic grief.
 They also have a hotline: 408 HELP Line (416-408-4357) or text 45645.

 Psychology Today: You can filter your search results to find a therapist that suits you and your needs and budget.

 Parole Board of Canada: Victims have certain rights to information about the people who were convicted of murdering one of your loved ones.
 You can even have an impact on their potential release.
 The public also has the right to know certain information.
 Keep in mind that the court process is often lengthy (mine took about 3 years after the 2 “Accused” were arrested), so this may not come into play until years down the road.